cocos-creator/docs-3d-deprecated/en/editor/scene/light-gizmo.md

 # Light Gizmo
-For more information about the light of Cocos Creator 3D, you can read the [Light Introduction](../../concepts/scene/light.md) documentation.
+For more information about the light of __Cocos Creator 3D__, you can read the [Light Introduction](../../concepts/scene/light.md) documentation.

 ## Directional Light
 `Directional Light Gizmo` shows the direction of the directional light.